 Basement Conversions costs in Kensington

-Basements are the most specialised work we do, and in prime Kensington the figures reflect depth, listed status, lightwells and waterproofing.
+Basements are the most specialised work we do, and under a prime Kensington garden-square house the figures reflect depth, tree protection, listed status, lightwells and waterproofing.
 As a guide:

 Project typeTypical costTimeline